Mauricio Silva (serial killer): Early life

 Mauricio Rodriguez Silva was born on October 25, 1959, in Los Angeles.
-He was the elder of two sons born to David Silva, an itinerant laborer from Chihuahua, Mexico, and his Nicaraguan wife Myrne Rodríguez, who suffered from gigantism and unspecified mental abnormalities.
+He was the elder of two sons born to David Acosta Silva, an itinerant laborer from Chihuahua, Mexico, and his Nicaraguan wife Myrne Rodríguez, who suffered from gigantism and unspecified mental abnormalities.
 Mauricio inherited his mother's condition, in addition to being born with a cleft palate and other physical defects.
 His father, a prolific womanizer, abandoned the family when Silva was still young and was later killed by a colleague working in Alaska.
 Not long after, his mother left both children to the care of their grandmother in Mexico City, while she had an affair with her boss, with whom she had a daughter she named Martha Kitzler.

 While residing with his grandmother, Silva and his brother were neglected – according to court records, she locked them outside of the house, and they had to resort to eating a pumpkin for days, for which they had to undergo treatment in the hospital for stomach infections.
 Silva eventually ran away and joined a gang of homeless children, where he started inhaling glue and eating scraps of garbage to survive.
 During this time, he claimed to have seen several of his friends and acquaintances be sexually assaulted by older men but was too afraid to notify the authorities.

 For the remainder of his teenage years, Silva was transferred to and from various foster homes in the United States and Mexico.
 He did not know how to write and had trouble interacting with others.
 He was sent to the White Memorial Hospital to undergo an operation that would fix his cleft palate.

 First murder and imprisonment

-In 1978, the 15-year-old Silva got into an argument with an acquaintance, 18-year-old Troy Allison Covella.
+In 1978, the 18-year-old Silva got into an argument with an acquaintance, 18-year-old Troy Allison Covella.
 For reasons unclear, he pulled out a gun and shot Covella nine times, killing him.
-Silva was quickly arrested and charged with the murder, but he accepted a plea deall that had the charges reduced to voluntary manslaughter.
+Silva was quickly arrested and charged with the murder, but he accepted a plea deal that had the charges reduced to voluntary manslaughter.
 He was convicted of the charge and sentenced to 5 1/5 years of imprisonment, which he spent at the Soledad State Prison in Soledad.